Name: Aaron

 young and her mother remarried.
 One interesting "clue" is that she

-did not "recognize" her father by naming a son after him, until she
+did not "recognize" her father by naming a son after him, until AFTER

 paternal grandparents' estate through the estate of the deceased Thomas).
 And